Expectations for Latin 124

 Students who have taken one or two years of high-school Latin should consider enrolling in Latin 124.
 Taught every year in the Spring term, this course introduces more advanced syntax and reading strategies.
 At the end of this course, students have learned all of the basic morphology (forms) of Latin nouns, verbs, and adjectives and have dealt with the most common constructions.

-Latin 124 (Elementary Latin II) continues where Latin 123 leaves off and covers chapters 7–11 of the textbook Learn to Read Latin.
+Latin 124 (Elementary Latin II) continues where Latin 123 leaves off and covers Part III and IV of Learn Latin from the Romans.